Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Validation and Comparison

-Different goal or initial states were validated for each system and the optimized trajectories of HM-DDP for the three systems are shown in the first column in Fig. \ref{fig:result} (a, d and g), respectively.
-HM-DDP successfully generated smooth trajectories without violating any constraints for all tasks.

-To further demonstrate the performance of HM-DDP, we compared HM-DDP with three common practices: DIRCOL, direct Single Shooting (SS) and AL-MDDP.
-All methods were with the same objective functions and constraints.
-DIRCOL and SS used a lower discretization resolution with $N=200$ to take the advantages of the NLP solvers reasonably.
-Moreover, DIRCOL and SS were initialized with zero policy.
+To further demonstrate the performance of HM-iLQR, we compared it against four TO methods in terms of cost, constraint feasibility and iterations.
+All problem settings were the same as Section IV-A. The exit criteria is the same for all algorithms: threshold of objective function reduction: $\epsilon_v=1e{-3}$, constraint tolerance: $c^{rlb}_{min}=1e{-7}$, maximum iteration: $MaxIter=100$.
+The initialization strategies were the same as previous subsection.
+The initialization of ALTRO was the same as HM-iLQR.
+DIRCOL and SS were initialized with all-zero control policy.
 The initial state guess for DIRCOL was a linear interpolation between $\boldsymbol{x}_0$ and $\boldsymbol{x}_g$.
-We presented one of the simulation results for each system in detail.
-The constraint satisfaction and the total cost profiles were compared in the last two columns of Fig. \ref{fig:result} and the runtime statistics of 10 trails are included in Table \ref{table:timeperfor}.
+We presented the comparisons for CartPole, 2D Car, and 2D quadrotor systems with two discrete resolutions in Tables \ref{table:cartpole}-\ref{table:2dquadrotor}.